 Inner Mongolia, also known as “Southern Mongolia” is often not mentioned in the global conversation about the Imperialist policy of China.

-Inner Mongolia is fighting for its independence from People’s Republic of China and to separate itself from the political clutches of PRC.
+Inner Mongolia is fighting for its independence from the People’s Republic of China and to separate itself from the political clutches of the PRC.

 “Inner Mongolian Independence Movement” often referred to as the “Southern Mongolian Independence Movement” is the fight against the Chinese Communist rule and to form “Greater Mongolia”

-These movements are mainly led by the Mongolian Diaspora in various countries including Japan, United States of America and in many parts of Europe.
+These movements are mainly led by the Mongolian Diaspora in various countries including Japan, the United States of America and many parts of Europe.

-Inner Mongolia contributes to 12% of the total land of China and a major contributor to Chinese GDP.
+Inner Mongolia contributes to 12% of the total land of China and is a major contributor to the Chinese GDP.

-Manchuria is the most conflicted and battled overlapping area for several neighboring nations of Northeast Asia or Northeast China.
+Manchuria is the most conflicted and battled overlapping area for several neighbouring nations of Northeast Asia or Northeast China.

-Manchuria is the homeland for Jurchens (East Asian Tungusic speaking people), who became to be known as Manchus, residing historically at Greater Manchuria, now in Northeast China.
+Manchuria is the homeland for Jurchens (East Asian Tungusic-speaking people), who became known as Manchus, residing historically in Greater Manchuria, now in Northeast China.

 Manchuria, over decades, has witnessed ethnic migration to lower the number of local tribes and replaced by the mainland Chinese people.

-Currently, Northeast China is dominated by Han Chinese due to forced internal migration.
+Currently, Han Chinese dominate Northeast China due to forced internal migration.